NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 This procedure outlines the key roles and responsibilities to be undertaken when responding to allegations against staff or volunteers who work with children.

-HM Government Guidance Working Together to Safeguard Children 2023 requires organisations and agencies working with children and families to have clear policies for dealing with allegations against people who work with children, defined in Working Together 2023 as “People in Positions of Trust”.
+HM Government Guidance Working Together to Safeguard Children 2023 (WTSC) requires organisations and agencies working with children and families to have clear policies for dealing with allegations against people who work with children, defined in Working Together 2023 as “People in Positions of Trust”.

-Working Together to Safeguarding Children 2023 identifies the role of the Local Authority Designated Officer (LADO) as that of managing and having oversight of individual cases, provision of advice and guidance to employers and voluntary organisations, liaison with the police and other agencies and the monitoring of cases to make sure they are dealt with as quickly as possible and are consistent with a thorough and fair process.
+WTSC identifies the role of the Local Authority Designated Officer (LADO) as that of managing and having oversight of individual cases, provision of advice and guidance to employers and voluntary organisations, liaison with the police and other agencies and the monitoring of cases to make sure they are dealt with as quickly as possible and are consistent with a thorough and fair process.

-• behaved in a way that has harmed a child, or may have harmed a child, and /or
+• Behaved in a way that has harmed a child, or may have harmed a child, and/or

-• behaved towards a child or children in a way that indicates they may pose a risk of harm to children, and / or
+• Behaved towards a child or children in a way that indicates they may pose a risk of harm to children, and/or

-• behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+• Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 Fig:1